truchas/truchas/BUILDING.md

   likely to have been done as part of configuring the environment to use the oneAPI compiler.

-* The Intel oneAPI MKL library can also be used when compiling with either the GFortran or NAG compilers.
-In this case the environment variable `MKLROOT` will likely need to be set manually.
-With NAG, `-D BLA_VENDOR=Intel10_64lp_seq` must used instead to get the basic sequential version.
+* The Intel oneAPI MKL library can also be used when compiling with NAG.
+In this case the environment variable `MKLROOT` will likely need to be set manually, and `-D BLA_VENDOR=Intel10_64lp_seq` must be used instead to get the basic sequential version.

 Note that Truchas currently makes limited direct use of LAPACK and then only for very small systems, so that use of a highly optimized library is unlikely